zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### FlightHasRudderOnly
 - Description: Flight allows for different rudder speeds.
 Use rudder speed only.
 Do not use sail speed.
 - Default Value: False

-### AllowCustomRudderSpeeds
-- Description: Allow the raft to use custom rudder speeds set by the player, these speeds are applied alongside sails at half and full speed.
-See advanced section for the actual speed settings.
-- Default Value: True

 ### WheelDeadZone
 - Description: Plus or minus deadzone of the wheel when turning.
 Setting this to 0 will disable this feature.
 This will zero out the rudder if the user attempts to navigate with a value lower than this threshold range